 About me

-Hi!
-I am a PhD candidate in Biology Department at University of Florida.
-I am a computational evolutionary biologist in Dr. Gordon Burleigh ‘s lab.
-I am interested in developing tools for phylogenetic comparitive methods.
-My research involves using statistical approaches and computational methods to understand the generation and maintenance of biological diversity.
-My focus is on studying evolutionary patterns of diversification at both the species and genomic level.
+I received my PhD in computational evolutionary biologist from Biology Department from Dr. Gordon Burleigh ‘s lab.
+My research involved developing tools for phylogenetic comparitive methods, using statistical approaches and computational methods to understand the generation and maintenance of biological diversity and studying evolutionary patterns of diversification at both the species and genomic level.

 Recent News